hmoog/metastabilitybreaker/README.md

 # Metastabilitybreaker
 This package implements a testing framework for different metastability breaking mechanisms for IOTAs multiverse consensus, and it uses this framework to propose and test a new and simpler metastability breaking mechanism.

+**UPDATE: The mechanism actually fails for the newly implemented "SlowMinorityVoter" attack vector.
+I will anyway keep this repository online because it can be used to test FPC on a Set as well as possible future optimizations.**

 ## Motivation

 We currently plan to use FPC (which is based on an external source of randomness) to break metastable states.